Neural network method to search for long transient gravitational waves: Methods

-where $N$ is the number of samples in the segment duration considered and $x_i$ are the samples ($i=1,..,N$).\\ To train the NN needed for the analysis, we created three types of maps containing, respectively, only noise, only the signal and the sum of noise plus signal, as shown in Fig. (\ref{fig:spec_trittico}), from left to right.~To simulate the signal, according to Eq. (\ref{eq:wave_eq_polarized_ellissoid1}), we fixed a fiducial value for the NS momentum of inertia, $I= 1.4 \times 10^{38} \ \mathrm{Kg \ m}^2$.~As for the angle of sight, we used $\iota=55^{\circ}$, i.e. the mean value for a uniform distribution of $\cos{\iota}$.
+where $N$ is the number of samples in the segment duration considered and $x_i$ are the samples ($i=1,..,N$).
+To train the NN needed for the analysis, we created three types of maps containing, respectively, only noise, only the signal and the sum of noise plus signal, as shown in Fig. \ref{fig:spec_trittico}, from left to right.~To simulate the signal, according to Eq. (\ref{eq:wave_eq_polarized_ellissoid1}), we fixed a fiducial value for the NS momentum of inertia, $I= 1.4 \times 10^{38} \ \mathrm{kg \ m}^2$.
+As for the angle of sight, we used $\iota=55^{\circ}$, representative of the average inclination.
 Finally, we set the following ranges for the initial frequency ($f_{0}$) and NS $\epsilon$, respectively:

 which resulted from a combination of computational considerations, memory usage, signal shape and astrophysical arguments (see, e.g., \cite{mag_simone_cristiano}).